Rob Van Dam: Longest-reigning World Television Champion (1998–2000)

+Final appearances (2000–2001)

-He returned to ECW at Hardcore Heaven and faced long-time rival Jerry Lynn.
+Van Dam returned to ECW at Hardcore Heaven on May 14 and faced long-time rival Jerry Lynn.
 Van Dam was supported by his real-life friend Scotty Anton who eventually turned on him when Van Dam was going to perform a Five-Star Frog Splash on Lynn.
 Anton pushed him from the top rope, which helped Lynn win the match.
-Van Dam feuded with Anton and took his revenge at Heat Wave by defeating Anton after debuting his new finisher called the "Van Terminator".
+Van Dam feuded with Anton and took his revenge at Heat Wave on July 16 by defeating Anton after debuting his new finisher called the "Van Terminator".
 Van Dam then attempted to exact revenge on Rhino for forcing his injury.
 He received many opportunities to win the ECW World Television Championship back from Rhino, but Rhino's allies usually attacked Van Dam, causing disqualifications and allowing Rhino to retain the title.
-At Anarchy Rulz, Van Dam faced Rhino for the ECW World Television Championship but was screwed when a heel referee made a fast count during a pinfall attempt made by Rhino.
+At Anarchy Rulz on October 1, Van Dam faced Rhino for the ECW World Television Championship but was screwed when a heel referee made a fast count during a pinfall attempt made by Rhino.

 Van Dam was not advertised and did not show for a large number of ECW events due to the large sum of money owed to him.
-He appeared at ECW's final pay-per-view event Guilty as Charged, where he defeated Jerry Lynn.
+He appeared at ECW's final pay-per-view event Guilty as Charged on January 7, 2001, where he defeated Jerry Lynn.
 This was Van Dam's last appearance in ECW, as ECW only held two more shows after the pay-per-view.

+All Japan Pro Wrestling (2001)

+In February and March 2001, Van Dam returned to All Japan Pro Wrestling for an eleventh tour as part of its "Excite Series".
+During the tour, Van Dam primarily wrestled in tag team matches, teaming with partners including Danny Kroffat and Gran Naniwa.
+His opponents during the tour included Giant Kimala and Sabu.